YOU ARE HEREBY INVITED TO HELP CREATE THE FUTURE

 How will they thrive?

-For two days this fall, world class scientists, experts and engineers will explain, discuss and debate the challenges and solutions facing those who will go out there.
+For two days this fall, world class scientists, experts and engineers will join some of the newest minds and future leaders to explain, discuss and debate the challenges and solutions facing those who will go out there.

 Old ideas will be challenged.